 2.2 There are two rates of SMP.

-- A woman entitled to SMP receives the higher rate, equal to 90% of her average weekly earnings if more than £138.18 per week for the first six weeks.
+- SMP is equal to 90% of her average weekly earnings if more than £139.58 per week for the first six weeks.

-- She then moves to a fixed rate of £138.18 or 90% of her average earnings if lower for up to 33 more weeks.
-These are set rates and are not altered in the case of multiple births.
+- It is then paid at £139.58 per week or 90% of her average earnings if lower for up to 33 more weeks.
+These rates are not increased in the case of multiple births.

-- The level of SMP has to be recalculated if a pay rise takes effect at any time between the start of the reference period and the end of the maternity leave, both ordinary and additional.
+- SMP has to be recalculated if a pay rise takes effect at any time during the maternity leave.

 2.3 Employees not entitled to SMP may qualify for maternity allowance (see 3).

 2.4 The Government compensates employers for making statutory payments to new parents.